 Research Background / Work Experience

-Having a background in genetics, I came to neuroscience through the back door.
+I have a background in genetics and have studied a variety of animals in order to tackle my research questions of interest.
 I gradually worked my way up the evolutionary tree, beginning my research career by studying a fungus, then moving to worms, and finally to flies.

 I had my first taste of research in 2006 during my Honours year at The University of Melbourne in the lab of A/Prof. Alex Andrianopoulos, where I researched an infectious fungus called Penicillin marneffei.
 Penicillin marneffei causes lethal systemic infection, most commonly in HIV-positive individuals, and is a major health problem in Southeast Asia.
 Penicillin marneffei is ‘dimorphic’ as it can switch from being a fungus into an infectious yeast.
 During my Honours I contributed to a study in which we discovered genes that are essential for converting this fungus into its pathogenic yeast form.

 In 2007, I moved to Brisbane where I took on a Research Assistant position in the lab of A/Prof Massimo Hilliard at the Queensland Brain Institute (The University of Queensland).
 Here I used the genetic model organism Caenorhabditis elegans (a roundworm) to investigate genes regulating the development and regenerative capacity of neurons.
 We identified ligands and their receptor molecules that coordinate the development of dendrites, the sensory processes of neurons.
 We also found that a different type of molecule that forms a structural component of cells, called a microtubule, determined how many axons (nerve processes) a neuron developed.
 Interestingly, the same molecule seemed to be crucial for the ability of a neuron to regenerate following nerve injury.